hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

 + The algorithm for binary addition
   + a finite state automation
+  + system in one state at a time
+  + performing the action to print 1 or 0 once entering a state
+  + get input (the two number in the next column) when staying a state
-  + deciding what transition to make by looking at the next column
+  + the input deciding what transition to make by looking at the next column
   + making the transition
   + moving from right to left over the two input numbers
+  + Binary addition algorithm example: top right state: a carry state to print 1 (see diagram)
+    + (1, 1): back into itself
+    + (0, 1) or (1, 0): entering carry state (bottom right) and printing 0
+    + (0, 0): entering no carry state (top left) and print 1

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture7/lec7.pdf" ismap target="_blank">